-The LTC3567 contains a 2.25MHz constant-frequency voltage mode buck-boost switching regulator.
+The LTC3566 family contains a 2.25MHz constant-frequency voltage mode buck-boost switching regulator.
 The regulator provides up to 1A of output load current.
 The buck-boost can be programmed to a minimum output voltage of 2.75V and can be used to power a microcontroller core, microcontroller I/O, memory, disk drive, or other logic circuitry.
-When controlled by I2C, the buck-boost has programmable set-points for on-the-fly power savings.
 To suit a variety of applications, a selectable mode function allows the user to trade off noise for efficiency.
-Two modes are available to control the operation of the LTC3567's buck-boost regulator.
+Two modes are available to control the operation of the LTC3566 family's buck-boost regulator.
 At moderate to heavy loads, the constant frequency PWM mode provides the least noise switching solution.
 At lighter loads Burst Mode operation may be selected.
-The full-scale output voltage is programmed by a user-supplied resistive divider returned to the FB1 pin.
-An error amplifier compares the divided output voltage with a reference and adjusts the compensation voltage accordingly until the FB1 has stabilized to the selected reference voltage (0.425V to 0.8V).
+The output voltage is programmed by a user supplied resistive divider returned to the FB1 pin.
+An error amplifier compares the divided output voltage with a reference and adjusts the compensation voltage accordingly until the FB1 has stabilized at 0.8V.
 The buck-boost regulator also includes a soft-start to limit inrush current and voltage overshoot when powering on, short circuit current protection, and switch node slew limiting circuitry for reduced radiated EMI.